 The ceremony featured a narrative of the development and growth of the “Heart to Heart” radio program, incorporating archival photos and sound clips.
 Presenters were Melodie Miller Davis, writer-producer with Mennonite Media, and Paul M. Schrock, retired Herald Press book editor who was editor of “Alive,” a publication of Mennonite Broadcasts, forerunner of Mennonite Media.

-Noting that Ruth “was probably the first Mennonite woman on the airwaves with a regular program.
+Ruth “was probably the first Mennonite woman on the airwaves with a regular program.
 This was truly amazing, considering what society was like in the 1950s for women, technology and the Mennonite Church,” Davis said.

 The idea for the program germinated while the Stoltzfus family was living in Scottdale, Pa.
 Ruth Stoltzfus discussed the idea of a radio program for women with her husband, the late Grant M. Stoltzfus.
 They contacted a nearby station, WCVI in Connellsville, and were first told that “there’s no available time.”